goost/saraswati/ReadMe.md

        3. `sudo lxd init`
           - Choose approbiate settings, default ones if unsure.
 Keep in mind to allocate enough storage space for the VM to use later.
           - Script uses `sudo lxd init --auto --storage-backend zfs --storage-create-loop 250 --storage-pool default`
-  2. Create a new profile `sudo lxc profile create saraswati-vm`
+  2. Create a new profile `sudo lxc profile create saraswati-basic`
-  3. Fill it with the contents of [saraswati-vm.yml](./saraswati-vm.yml) `sudo lxc profile edit saraswati-vm < saraswati-vm.yml`
+  3. Fill it with the contents of [saraswati-basic.yml](./saraswati-basic.yml) `sudo lxc profile edit saraswati-basic < saraswati-basic.yml`
-  4. Lauch a vm `sudo lxc launch images:ubuntu/focal/cloud saraswati -p default -p saraswati-vm --vm -c security.secureboot=false`
+  4. Lauch a vm `sudo lxc launch images:ubuntu/focal/cloud saraswati -p default -p saraswati-basic --vm -c security.secureboot=false`
   5. Wait for the VM to launch and configure itself
     - `while [ "$(sudo lxc exec saraswati -- cloud-init status 2>&1)" != "status: done"  ]; do sleep 10; echo "Configuring..."; done`
   6. Setup iptables rules to redirect http and https traffic from the web to the vm